HiPo Registry

 Legal basis: Art.
 6(1)(b) GDPR (service provision) and Art.
 6(1)(f) GDPR (secure operation).

-7. Content delivery and security services (Cloudflare)
+7. Content delivery, security services and bot protection (Cloudflare)

 8. User accounts and registration